[Disclosure: Cards from our partners are reviewed below.]

 Annual Fee: $0

-Why We Picked It: The Discover it – Cashback Match Credit Card is currently offering 0% APR on purchases and balance transfers for 14 months.
-It also earns 5% cash back for every dollar spent, and unlimited 1% cash back on everything else.
-Discover is also currently matching all rewards earned in the first year.
+Why We Picked It: The Discover it — Cashback Match Credit Card is currently offering 0% APR on purchases and balance transfers for 14 months.
+It also earns 5% cash back for up to $1,500 spent on purchases in revolving bonus categories each quarter and unlimited 1% cash back on everything else.
+Revolving quarterly bonus categories include things like restaurants, wholesale clubs or Amazon.com purchases.
+(You can check Discover’s Cashback Match Calendar online to learn the upcoming quarterly categories.)
+Note: You have to enroll each quarter to earn the 5% cash back on up to $1,500 in purchases in the designated category.
+Discover is also currently matching all rewards new cardholders earn in their first year at the end of that year.
 Again, if you need more deets, check out our full Discover it review.

 Annual Fee: $0